sidjay10/cstracer/README.md

 # csTracer

-This repository contains a new Valgrind tool called "cstracer." cstracer that can generate traces of android applications running on android-aarch64 and android-x86-64 architectures and without requiring access to their source code.
+This repository contains a new Valgrind tool called "cstracer." cstracer is a Valgrind tool that can generate traces of android applications running on android-aarch64 and android-x86-64 architectures and without requiring access to their source code.
 The collected traces can be used for running simulations on [ChampSim](https://github.com/ChampSim/ChampSim).